-Exhibited in Tiffany's display at the 1893 World's Columbian Exposition in Chicago, this tray is evidence of the nineteenth-century search for America's roots in its pre-European cultures.
-The object is based on the famous "sun calendar" of the Aztecs, which had been excavated in Mexico City about a hundred years before and had become an icon of the Pre-Columbian past.
-After its exhibition, the tray was purchased by William Randolph Hearst for use at his palatial residence, San Simeon.
+Exhibited in Tiffany’s display at the 1893 World’s Columbian Exposition in Chicago, this tray is evidence of the nineteenth-century search for America’s roots in its pre-European cultures.
+The object is based on the famous “sun calendar” of the Aztecs.
+The calendar had been excavated in Mexico City about a hundred years before and had become an icon of the pre-Columbian past.

 2 x 21 x 21 x 21 in.
 (5.1 x 53.3 x 53.3 x 53.3 cm) (show scale)

 Impressed on back: "TIFFANY & Co / 11361 [globe over T under TIFFANY & Co -- mark for 1893 fair] 4767 / STERLING SILVER / 925-1000"

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please contact firstname.lastname@example.org

 For further information about copyright, we recommend resources at the United States Library of Congress